Flexible SCADA platform for civil engineering objects

 - solutions must support a long life cycle (maintenance and evolution).

 Technolution has developed a flexible SCADA (Supervisory Control and Data Acquisition) platform that is specifically designed to meet these challenges.

 Technolution’s SCADA platform has currently been implemented in two different tunnels.
 The first implementation is in the Gaasperdammertunnel, which opened in the summer of 2020.
 The other is in the Maasdelta- en Hollandtunnel, an important section of the Blankenburg link (Blankenburgverbinding).
 This is still under construction, but the development of the technological installation in the tunnel is currently at an advanced stage.

-The SCADA platform consists of three different
+The SCADA platform consists of three different functional system parts:

 - a graphical user interface (GUI);

 By uncoupling the GUI, the coordinative control layer and the local intelligence, the platform follows the architectural structure contained in the national standards for civil engineering objects (LTS, LBS), see

 The data recorder records all events in the entire system and is an important reference in case of incidents.
 The data recorder is fitted with extensive search options in an intuitive user interface.
 This system is also a good basis for asset performance monitoring of all technical elements.

 The system parts of the SCADA platform have been built using regular technology.
 The server systems are normal x86 systems equipped with a hypervisor to create virtual machines.
 The operating systems used are Linux variants.
 All applications have been realized in Java.
 Figure 2 summarizes the structure of the platform.